2018 PyeongChang Winter Olympics Fast Facts

 October 24, 2017 - In the role of high priestess, Greek actress Katerina Lehou lights the Olympic torch before the 2,600-year-old Temple of Hera, the site of Ancient Olympia.
 The torch is then handed to Angelis, the first torchbearer, who then passes it to its first South Korean torchbearer, former Manchester United midfielder Park Ji-Sung.

-October 24, 2017 - Despite concerns over safety by other European countries, Germany reaffirms its participation in the 2018 PyeongChang Winter Olympic and Paralympic Games.
+October 24, 2017 - Despite concerns over safety by other European countries, Germany reaffirms its participation in the 2018 PyeongChang Olympic and Paralympic Winter Games.

 November 1, 2017 - The flame arrives in the Republic of Korea, 100 days before the Games are scheduled to begin.